 I have used a homemade hair oil at night.
 Here is my recipe:

 Hair Loss Blend

 Rub about 1/2 tsp into your scalp before bed.
 You may want to cover your pillow case to protect it from damage.

 Essential oils are strong medicine.
 Start with tiny amounts and judge your ability to absorb their concentrated energies before using them in larger amounts or for long periods of time.

-For more ways to use essential oils for PCOS, listen to my podcast: Essential Oils for PCOS: How and What to Use and check our my mini-course on Essential Oils for PCOS.
+For more ways to use essential oils for PCOS, check our mini-course on Essential Oils for PCOS.
 I specifically address how to choose oils, and safely use them to manage:

 - Insulin Regulation/Blood Sugar Control & Cravings Detoxification

 - Liver/Gallbladder Support